MURRAY ARTS REGIONAL SNAPSHOT 2017

 - Cultural Tourism Network to promote the region.

-- Aboriginal engagement.
+- Aboriginal engagement and support.

 - Strong theatre/performance culture.

 - Four tertiary institutions (two Universities and two TAFE providers).

 - Large population and audience reach for the arts.

 - Infrastructure funding.

 - Cuts to TAFE funding impacting training and career pathways.